shnflrsc/HADRIAN/README.md

 I don't think elementary OS' AppCenter is available on any Arch Linux repositories.

-This script doesn't install X.org and a Display Manager.
-Make sure you have installed them before installing Pantheon!
+This script doesn't provide X.org and a Display Manager.
+Make sure you have installed them before running HADRIAN!
 ## Installation
 If you prefer to install Pantheon manually, proceed to [Manual Installation](https://github.com/furesuka/HADRIAN/blob/main/MANUAL.md).